-Sonny Newman offers some of the finest Argentine Tango instruction in the Pacific Northwest.
-Sonny, with his strong creative talent, professional dance background and passion for Argentine Tango, brings an unsurpassed wealth of experience to the classroom setting.
+Sonny Newman offers some of the finest private Argentine Tango instruction in the Pacific Northwest.
+Sonny, with his strong creative talent, professional dance background and passion for Argentine Tango, brings an unsurpassed wealth of experience to the dance floor.

 An icon in the dance community

 Dancer, teacher, choreographer, Sonny Newman received much of his dance training at Juilliard School of Music and Dance and at other professional studios in New York City.
 While in New York he trained under Jose Limon, Antony Tudor and many other great figures in the dance world.
 He has studied tango in Argentina and lives in Seattle where he specializes in Argentine Tango.

 He has been a guest instructor at Yale, Princeton, UCLA, for The Fuex Follets in Montreal, and the University of Arizona and has been on staff at the University of Colorado and artist in residence in dance for the Seattle Parks and Recreation department.
 For over two decades, Sonny has specialized in Argentine Tango, its history, poetry and dance.
 He is the founder of the large movement towards Argentine Tango in Seattle over twenty years ago.